Kongou38/Doctor-Appointment-Booking-System/README.md

 }
 ?>
 ```
-Access the application in your browser base on BASE_URL.
+Access the application in your browser based on BASE_URL.